 Public cloud providers operate in different Regions around the globe, typically located in places with large amounts of business traffic.
 Each Region contains several data centers, which operate as fully isolated partitions known as Availability Zones (AZs).
 Many public clouds also operate edge locations and content delivery services that may be further from the AZs but closer to the users who need access to that data.

 Europe has several Regions located closely together across the big three public cloud providers: AWS, Microsoft Azure, and Google Cloud.
 Parts of the Middle East and Africa, however, have fewer of these.
 It’s crucial that EMEA enterprises understand where the cloud provider’s Regions, AZs, and edge locations are so that they can effectively manage cloud costs, reduce latency, and maintain regulatory compliance.
+The major public cloud platforms publish maps of their current and planned infrastructure (each linked above).

 Cloud services also vary across Regions.
 Quantum computing platform AWS Braket, for example, is only available in certain Regions.
 Therefore, it’s important that companies know what services are and are not available to them—or may present logistical challenges—before signing any contracts.